Configuring your platform for our service

 - For Origination (inbound), please ensure that both IP addresses are white listed as signaling could originate from either proxy

-- For Termination (outbound), please ensure that both IP addresses below are configured for outbound traffic in the event that one is offline
+- For Termination (outbound), please ensure that both IP addresses are configured for outbound traffic in the event that one is offline

 Bandwidth does not support REGISTRATION.
 It is required that the customer provide a Public Static IP Address for Bandwidth to send calls to.
 For the customer to send Bandwidth calls, the user needs to provide the Public Static Address.
 After a registration method is sent, Bandwidth may return a 200 OK message (but this is not guaranteed).

 Bandwidth will only allow signaling via the SIP method encompassing the following RFCs (if any other protocol is sent, calls will not setup)

 Many customers require that their PBX be protected by a firewall.
 The user needs to check with their firewall manufacturer for compliance.
 The Firewall must have the ability to act as either a SIP ALG or a Back-to-Back User Agent (B2BUA).
 The following ports are required to allow for full 2-way audio:

 - UDP port 5060 – must be opened to support SIP signaling.

 - UDP ports 1024 to 64,000 – must be opened (ALG) for audio